phamtec/dsurf/README.md

 - Allow any dictionary or list to be turned into a transform.
 - Allow transforms to output something other than a dictionary.
 - Rename "Renderer" class to "Core"
+- Big rewrite of the way keys are handled removing large switch statements.